Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

+## 12/13/17
+Today I created markdown versions of all of my code files.
+I also wrote my [Final Report](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/final_report.md).
+This file contains all of my analyses and summarizes the process of my project.

 ## 12/12/17
 I have created the headings for [final_report.md](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/final_report.md), so I will be writing the overall report tonight and tomorrow.